 With the Raspberry Pi Pico board and some hardware components, you can make your own gadget to control your own lighting switches in your home.

-For making a light controlling device through a pico board, you will first need to make a schematic diagram for the circuit; then, you will need to connect the circuit board to a breadboard or any other Vero board.
+For making a light-controlling device through a pico board, you will first need to make a schematic diagram for the circuit; then, you will need to connect the circuit board to a breadboard or any other Vero board.

-Then after you connect all the components with the power supply, you will need to run the right code you have written for controlling your light switches.
+Then after you connect all the components to the power supply, you will need to run the right code you have written for controlling your light switches.
 You can use this Github url to go through the details about this Pico project.

 5. Thermometer and Humidity Sensor